-- Develop communication competence for engineers. - Enable them to convey thoughts and ideas with clarity and focus - Inculcate critical thinking process - · Prepare them on problem solving skills - Provide symbolic, verbal, and graphical interpretations of statements in a problem description
+- Develop communication competence for engineers and enable them to convey thoughts and ideas with clarity and focus. - Inculcate critical thinking process on problem solving. - Have an overview on career skills required in their profession. - Learn professional Ethics and Moral values. - Lead a team with more responsibilities to be succeeded in their endeavor.